GivenCingco/Modulus-Python-Web-Application-/README.md

 ## Implementation

-### 1. Create a repo on [Github](https://docs.github.com/en/get-started/quickstart/create-a-repo) and upload all your project files to that repo.
+### 1. Create a repo on Github

+ - Create your repo on [Github](https://docs.github.com/en/get-started/quickstart/create-a-repo) and upload all your project files to that repo.